-We have only minimal preliminary pre-clinical or clinical data that support the applicability of MG01CI to other cognitive conditions, and ultimate regulatory approval for any additional applications is speculative.
+We do not have significant pre-clinical or clinical data that support the applicability of MG01CI to other cognitive conditions, and ultimate regulatory approval for any additional applications is highly uncertain.

-We intend to investigate the use of MG01CI to treat other cognitive disorders and impairments.
-These efforts have just commenced, and very little data regarding such uses has been obtained.
-The regulatory approval process for additional indications would be as complex, time consuming and expensive as that for MG01CI in ADHD.
-As a result, ultimate regulatory approval for one or more of such indications is speculative.
+We recently completed a pre-clinical study evaluating MG01CI in a recognized mouse model of Fragile X. In addition, we plan to investigate the use of MG01CI to treat other cognitive disorders and impairments.
+To date, we have obtained very little data regarding such uses.
+The regulatory approval process for additional indications may be as complex, time consuming and expensive as that for MG01CI in ADHD.
+As a result, ultimate regulatory approval for one or more of such indications is highly uncertain.